-However, the use of the nonlocal symmetry or of the $\lambda$-symmetry (or even of the S-function) is the same: it is necessary to solve a 1ODE which, in practice, can be quite complicated also\footnote{The method that uses the nonlocal symmetry (in a Lie-like approach) is usually called the {\em method of differential invariants}.
-The {\em method of the integrating factor} (which, directly from the knowledge of a symmetry, allows the construction of an integrating factor) and the {\em method of canonical variables} (which constructs a transformation such that, in the new variables, the ODE does nor present the independent or the dependent variable) cannot be used (in a practical way) in the case of only one nonlocal symmetry.}.
-But, as we will show, there is another way of using the nonlocal symmetry in which it is possible to build a set of linear or quasilinear procedures -- that can be computationally implemented in a very practical way -- to determine an integrating factor for the 2ODE.
+Despite all this, the use of the nonlocal symmetry (or, equivalently, of the $\lambda$-symmetry or the S-function) in order to find a LFI is the same: the final part of the method consists of solving a 1ODE which, in practice, can be quite complicated.
+But, as we will show, there is another way of using the nonlocal symmetry in which it is possible to build a linear probabilistic procedure -- that can be computationally implemented in a very practical way -- to determine an integrating factor for the 2ODE.